axolotlite/Assignment_3-collab/README.md

 # Assignment_3-collab
+This is the Intellij source code for OOP Assignment 3.
 This project is made for me and my friends to get some git / github collab experience.
 I've made an outline for Assignment 3, with TODO's and some basic documentations for us to follow / mimic in the rest of the project.
 We should be able to easily finish this assignment using commits.
+# Using this
+Either download or git clone this repo into your Intellij projects folder
 # Basic conduct
 When making a commit.
 * Write your name